algosup/2024-2025-project-2-serious-game-team-4/README.md

 To run this project locally:

 1. Clone the repository.
-2. Open the project in Godot by navigating to the main project file.
+2. Open Godot.
+3. Click import.
+4. Select your folder to import it.
-3. Run the game from within Godot to test or make modifications.
+5. Run the game from within Godot to test or make modifications.

 >Note: Ensure that [Godot™](https://godotengine.org/) is installed.